Alen-S-J/200-days-of-Machine-Learning/Day-71/day.md

-Certainly!
-Here are some basic concepts in reinforcement learning along with their mathematical expressions in Markdown format:

-### Concepts in Reinforcement Learning
+# Concepts in Reinforcement Learning

 #### 1. **Agent (𝜋) and Environment (𝒆)**
 - **Definition:**